Classical HCU Global Grants Program

 EOI:

-• Researchers are asked to submit an Expression of Interest (EOI) Application, not exceeding 2 pages, including a high-level description of the proposed project, potential budget range, and any conflict of interests with SAB members.
+• Researchers are asked to submit an Expression of Interest (EOI) Application, including a high-level description of the proposed project, potential budget range, and any conflict of interests with SAB members.
 EOIs are reviewed by the Global Scientific Advisory Board (SAB) and applicants are notified whether they are invited to submit a full Grant Application.

-• Grant Applications are reviewed and scored by the SAB and by at least 2 independent reviewers who are considered experts in the specific scientific approach being recommended.
-Based on these evaluations, the SAB then recommends which proposal(s) are recommended for funding and the HCU Networks then make the final decision based on available funding.
+• Grant Applications are reviewed and scored by the SAB up to 2 independent reviewers who are considered experts in the specific scientific approach being recommended.
+Based on these evaluations, the SAB then recommends which proposal(s) are recommended for funding and the HCU Network(s) then make the final decision based on available funding.

 Professor Warren Kruger, (Chair of SAB); Ph.
 D, Full professor, Cancer Biology and Epigenetics program at Fox Chase Cancer Center, Philadelphia, PA, U.S. Read Professor Kruger's bio